PrehensileTales/openldap-container/README.md

 ## Simple OpenLDAP container.

 This container installs a simple non-replicated OpenLDAP server.
 All data is stored on the `/data/` volume.
+By default ACLs are created that allow modification of entries through LDAPI, with userPassword field being protected.

 ## Running
 The container is build by Quay.io at `quay.io/tmm/openldap`.